Bat*21: Production

 Bat*21 was filmed entirely on location in Sabah, Malaysia, with the assistance of the Malaysian government.
-Resources, locations and other assistance were supplied by the Malaysian Army and the Royal Malaysian Air Force, which also supplied aircraft and pilots, including the services of Captain V. Thiagarajah, who flew both on- and off-camera.
+Resources, locations and other assistance were supplied by the Malaysian Army and the Royal Malaysian Air Force, which supplied aircraft and pilots, including the services of Captain V. Thiagarajah, who flew both on- and off-camera.

-Helicopters used for the filming included Bell UH-1N ‘Huey’s’, and Sea King helicopters of the Royal Malaysian Air Force.
+Helicopters used for the filming included Bell UH-1N ‘Hueys’, and Sea King helicopters of the Royal Malaysian Air Force.

-Fighter jets used were F-5 Tigersharks.
+The fighter jets used were F-5 Freedom Fighters.

 Release

-The film premiered in the Philippines on September 8, 1988, a month before it premiered in the United States on October 21.
+The film premiered in the Philippines on September 8, 1988.
+It premiered in the United States on October 21.

 Reception

 Film historian Alun Evans in Brassey's Guide to War Films, considered the production an unusual look at "... the perspective of a service non-combatant."
 In a contemporary review, Roger Ebert noted: "'BAT*21' is the kind of lean, no-nonsense war film Hollywood used to make back before the subject became burdened with metaphysical insights."
 Listed in the "best" category of "The Best (and Worst) War Movies of All Time", Popular Mechanics, characterized Bat*21 as the "Best Vietnam War Movie."